JacobH140/PartnerGPT/README.md

 https://github.com/JacobH140/PartnerGPT/assets/71049464/920a0a67-8d75-4b74-ad64-adf851ff3e38

 # Introduction
-In reference to the [ARID Principles](#chatgpt-infused-spaced-repetition-system-for-chinese-study), this program approaches Chinese vocabulary acquisition with the following priorities:
+In reference to the [ARID Principles](#chatgpt-infused-spaced-repetition-system-for-chinese-study), this program approaches Chinese vocabulary acquisition with the following priorities.

 ## Accessibility
+### Of Input
 Regardless of location and medium of interaction, learners should be able to access the card creation process without sacrificing any present immersion.

 This is accomplished via Alfred (Mac) and Siri (iOS) translation workflows which parse text, screenshot, audio, and photo input into flash cards.
 See [Creating Flashcards](creating-flashcards).

 ## Retention
+Learners should be algorithmically guided through the process of applying [Piotr Wozniak's 20 Rules of Knowledge Formulation](https://www.supermemo.com/en/blog/twenty-rules-of-formulating-knowledge) to acquire vocabulary.
+[Anki](https://apps.ankiweb.net/) a

+### 'Learning' Words

+### 'Reviewing' Words

 ## Immersion